Fed’s program for loaning to Main Street off to slow start

 “We are trying to figure it out, and trying to find a bank that is working with the government on this,” Haith said.
 “The guidance is pretty convoluted, and the banks seem a little wary.”

-Haith’s experience underscores banks’ surprising lack of interest in the Fed’s Main Street Lending program, as well as the challenges potential buyers are having accessing the program.
+Haith’s experience underscores banks’ surprising lack of interest in the Fed’s Main Street Lending program, as well as the challenges potential borrowers are having accessing the program.
 Fed officials say more than 200 banks have signed up to participate since the program began two weeks ago, but that’s a small slice of the nation’s roughly 5,000 lenders.
 None have made any loans yet.

 The sluggish start is in sharp contrast to the reaction that greeted the Treasury Department’s small business lending efforts, known as the Paycheck Protection Program.
 That facility, launched in early April, set off a frenzied response from millions of desperate small companies seeking a loan.
 The first $350 billion in PPP funding ran out in just two weeks before being replenished.
 Congress agreed to forgive the loans if they were mostly spent paying workers.